 We advise all clubs and venues to familiarise themselves with the advice provided by both the Government and the Information Commissioner's Office (ICO) when collecting or handling data for this purpose.

 Clubs/venues collecting data for Test and Trace will need to be aware that:

-- A record of all visitors to the premises will need to be kept (including staff and volunteers).
+- A secure record of all visitors to the premises needs to be kept (including staff and volunteers).
 Clubs/venues should choose the data collection method most appropriate for their needs (considering the protection of individuals' personal data and the risk of transmission through physical contact), but we have provided a template contact register which can be adapted to club/venue needs.
 A record of ALL visitors is required, so data from automated access systems may be insufficient.

-- Data should only be retained for as long as it is needed and can ONLY be used for the purposes for which it is collected (i.e. contact tracing).
+- Data should retained only for as long as it is needed and can ONLY be used for the purposes for which it is collected (i.e. contact tracing).
 Government advice suggests a data retention period of 21 days (to cover a 14 day COVID-19 incubation period plus an additional 7 days to allow time for testing and tracing).
 Once this period has elapsed, data should be securely destroyed.

 - Since personal data is being collected/processed for a new purpose, and the basis for this processing will be of 'Legitimate Interest', clubs/venues will need to carry out a Legitimate Interest Assessment (LIA).
 We have provided the ICO's template LIA which also includes guidance on how to complete each section.

 - Data subjects will need to be informed of the new purpose for holding and/or processing their data.
 This applies even if no new personal data are collected.
 Clubs/venues may choose to either update their main privacy notice, or implement an additional privacy notice for this purpose - we have provided a template privacy notice for contact tracing.

 We have also produced templates of some of the key documents clubs/venues participating in data collection or handling data for contact tracing will need to complete.